Rom4eg/gostub/README.md

 | port      | Listening port                     | 8080             |
 | root      | Root directory with templates      | /tmp/stubs |

+#### Note: each service will append it's name to the root directory parameter.
-* Note: in the example above the service will look for stubs in /tmp/stubs/default
+In the example above the service will look for stubs in /tmp/stubs/default

 ## 📝 Creating Stubs
 Placeholders are Go templates that are rendered when the corresponding URL is accessed.
 The request URL is translated into a filesystem path relative to the root directory.

-Example template
+### Example template
 Save the file, for example, /tmp/stubs/default/api/user:
 ```go